bobbydowling/IdentityServer3.Contrib.Configuration/README.md

 The IdentityServer3 Configuration handler provides XML configuration for IdentityServer3, IdentityManager, ASP.Net Identity as well as some generic application settings.
 It is meant to be a one-stop-shop for all IdentityServer-related security configuration and is quite easy to extend.

+Note:  This is only meant to serve as a strongly-typed, hierarchical configuration storage.
+You must wire this up with the IdentityServer et al. data structures yourself.
+I will update the repo with an example in time, but basicaly, instead of hard-coding your config, use this.

 ## Usage ##

+Set your default, federated security configuration in the security.config file.
+Override these stock settings in your app/web config file per IdentityServer or application instance, as needed.
+Use the API to set your IdentityServer et al. data structures, instead of hard-coding.

 See the test project for an example.